 setting leader and/or other staff back in the setting.
 If the setting leader has accompanied children on the outing, the procedures are adjusted accordingly.

-parents usually attend and are responsible for their own child.
+depending on the venue and if parents have attend and are responsible for their own child.

 - The setting leader or manager is contacted immediately (if not on the outing) and the incident

 - The setting leader contacts the police and reports the child as missing.